rcfdtools/R.LTWB/.datasets/IDEAM_Outlier/Outlier_IQR_Pivot_PTPM_TT_M.csv.md

 ### Method 2 - Outliers processing through empirical rule - ER or k-sigma (mean() - k * std()) with k = 3

+The empirical rule, also referred to as the three-sigma rule or 68-95-99.7 rule, is a statistical rule which states that for a normal distribution, almost all observed data will fall within three standard deviations (denoted by ?) of the mean or average (denoted by µ).
+In particular, the empirical rule predicts that 68% of observations falls within the first standard deviation (µ ± ?), 95% within the first two standard deviations (µ ± 2?), and 99.7% within the first three standard deviations (µ ± 3?).[^2]

 Outliers parameters:
 * OlMinVal: minimum outlier value founded